 The Company has no guarantees from related parties concerning receivables or payables to related parties.
-On 31 December 2018 and 2017, the Company did not account for any impairment on doubtful debts related to receivables from related parties.
+On 31 December 2019 and 2018, the Company did not account for any impairment on doubtful debts related to receivables from related parties, management did not receive any loans, or any other paid or calculated amounts or asset transfers.